Who is our Metropolitan?

 His

-Beatitude Tikhon Archbishop of Washington, Metropolitan of All America
+Beatitude Tikhon Archbishop of Washington, Metropolitan of All

-Francois and Elizabeth Mollard.
+children born to Francois and Elizabeth Mollard.

 After

-brief periods living in Connecticut, France, and Missouri, he and his
+brief periods living in Connecticut, France, and Missouri, he

-School in 1984.
-In 1988, he received a Bachelor of Arts degree in
+Wyomissing High School in 1984.
+In 1988, he received a

-French and Sociology from Franklin and Marshall College, Lancaster,
+Bachelor of Arts degree in French and Sociology from Franklin

-PA, after which he moved to Chicago.
+and Marshall College, Lancaster, PA, after which he moved to

 In

-1989, he was received into the Orthodox Church from Episcopalianism
+1989, he was received into the Orthodox Church from

-and, in the fall of the same year, he began studies at Saint Tikhon’s
+Episcopalianism and, in the fall of the same year, he began

-Seminary, South Canaan, PA.
-One year later, he entered the monastic
+studies at Saint Tikhon’s Seminary, South Canaan, PA.
+One year

-community at Saint Tikhon’s Monastery as a novice.
+Monastery as a novice.

 He

-was awarded the Master of Divinity degree from Saint Tikhon’s Seminary
+was awarded the Master of Divinity degree from Saint Tikhon’s

-subsequently Senior Lecturer in Old Testament, teaching Master level
+Old Testament and subsequently Senior Lecturer in Old

-courses in the Prophets and the Psalms and Wisdom Literature.
-He also
+the Psalms and Wisdom Literature.
+He also served as an

-served as an Instructor in the seminary’s Extension Studies program,
+Instructor in the seminary’s Extension Studies program,

 offering courses in the lives of the Old Testament saints, the